neumino/neumino.github.io/_posts/2014-12-20-thinky-rethinkdb-my-take.md

 for many-to-many relations, a situation that appears as soon as you try to model a social network with users having friends.

-- Setting up shards and replicas is a matter of a few clicks on a gorgeous and friendly web interface that is natively shipped with the server.
+- RethinkDB can set up shards and replicas with just a few clicks on a gorgeous and friendly web interface that natively ships with the server.

 - RethinkDB provide an easy way to push changes to clients.
 Broadcasting all the changes on the table `data` is as simple as: